christofalpo/postgresql_cluster/README.md

 #### 2. PostgreSQL High-Availability with HAProxy Load Balancing

-To use this scheme, specify `with_haproxy_load_balancing: true` in variable file vars/main.yml
+To use this scheme, specify `enable_haproxy_load_balancing: true` in variable file vars/main.yml

 This scheme provides the ability to distribute the load on reading.
 This also allows us to scale out the cluster (with read-only replicas).